AUTONET TV

 Now, that larger contact patch still has to fit inside your wheel well without rubbing when cornering or when bouncing over bumps or potholes on CLIVE roads.
 This is termed fitment, and you may need a few adjustments so your new wheels will fit properly.
 You may need spacers so that your brakes will fit inside the new wheels, as well.

-Acheson Auto Works tire professionals are experts at mounting, adjusting and customizing wheels.
-They can give you a lot of good auto advice about wheels and tires and how they affect driving performance and car care.
+Acheson Auto Works tire professionals are experts at mounting, adjusting, and customizing wheels.
+They can give you a lot of good auto advice on wheels and tires, including how they affect driving performance and car care.
 They can help you select wheels and tires that will suit your driving needs and habits.

 For example, if you drive off-road around CLIVE, you should consider a higher profile tire.
 This type of tire will protect your rims from damage while you're bouncing over rocks.
 Or, if you tow a trailer or haul heavy loads around IA, you'll want a tire with a load rating equal to your demands.
 Your friendly and knowledgeable Acheson Auto Works tire professional can help you with these types of concerns.